 If you want more information on using artificial light sources, Steve Meltzer has two books that can help you with your photography efforts.
 They are both shown in the right column of this blog.
 His information is always practical and relatively easy to follow.
 CLICK ON THE BOOKS Capture the Light: A Guide for Beginning Digital Photographersand Photographing Arts, Crafts & Collectibles: Take Great Digital Photos for Portfolios, Documentation, or Selling on the Web (A Lark Photography Book) to see if Amazon.com even has a used copy to save you some money.

 The next blog post will be about how to use "bounce cards" to reduce deep shadows and improve the lighting conditions during your photoshoot.
 This blog post will be authored by my photographer Philip Cohen.
 He shoots all my work which you can see on my website.

 Two documents in the Professional Guidelines may also improve your images.

-* The books in the column and shown above are affiliate links.
-Clicking on the links and buying through Amazon.com could possibly provide this blog a few pennies to keep on going.
+- The books in the column and shown above are affiliate links.
+Clicking on the links and buying through Amazon.com could possibly provide this blog with a few pennies to keep on going.
 Thanks for your support.